-We are engaged in developing a manual of responsible design principles for practitioners keeping users and their needs first.
+We are engaged in developing a manual of responsible design principles for practitioners keeping users and their needs at the centre.

 Using our human-centered design approach, this project combines multidisciplinary research with insights gathered from a community of practitioners to create a manual of ethical UI/UX design principles which practitioners can use to tackle deceptive design practices.

 What is Deceptive Design?

 We explore the nature of 'dark patterns', the role of cognitive bias in design, and reported user harms.
 It seeks to center the designer's role in challenging deception, and moving towards responsible practice.

 Building Trust through User Privacy and Data Protection

 Tackling deception means creating online experiences where users' privacy is secure, and data is safe.
 This section invites designers to play with our fun activities to make consent and privacy fun, and meaningful for users, paving the way for better UX experiences.

 Current ways of thinking of the 'user' especially while designing digital experiences are limited.
 By focussing on context, language, community, know-how, and other human-centered ways of designing can make us craft trusted and delightful digital experiences.